Feeling pressured to give the perfect gift? It might not be as hard as you think. Check out these four budget-friendly gift ideas.

 “It’s unrealistic to expect each family member to get each person a gift,” Cannavo said.
 “Families can get pretty creative with the whole process, and it brings the family together.”

 When exchanging gifts with others, set a spending limit that’s comfortable for everyone.
 It eliminates any pressure to spend more than you budgeted for.

 “A limit keeps everyone spending the same amount,” Cannavo said.
 “It forces you to think more about the gift you’re giving, and it makes things more comfortable for everyone involved.”

 You don’t have to spend a lot to give a meaningful gift.
 Think about what the recipient likes, and let that lead the way.
 For a golf enthusiast, that might mean something as simple as new golf balls, tees and bug spray.

 “Why buy an expensive gift they will use twice a year when you can buy something cheaper that’s in the wheelhouse of what they like to do?”
 Cannavo said.
 “You’re showing them that you understand their interests and are giving them something they can get a lot of use out of.”

 Look back at how much you’ve spent during the past few holiday seasons, and determine whether that amount still fits into your overall budget.
 Make any necessary adjustments before you start shopping.

 If you don’t have a Holiday Club account, now is a great time to open an account for the next holiday season.
 You can set up automatic weekly or biweekly deposits to your account, and the balance will be automatically deposited into your checking or share savings account at the end of October.

 This year, Dupaco members saved a record-setting $4.44 million through their Holiday Club accounts.

-“Christmas always comes around at the same time, so putting aside money in an account to be strictly used for the holidays is a great way to simplify things,” Cannavo says.
+“Christmas always comes around at the same time, so putting aside money in an account to be strictly used for the holidays is a great way to simplify things,” Cannavo said.